alantsx/alantsx/README.md

 My name is Alan Fabricio.
 I'm 29 and Java developer at Vivo-Telefonica.

-Currently I've been studying Java, TypeScript and React.
+Currently I've been graduating in Computer Systems Analysis and post-graduating in Artificial Intelligence and Machine Learning.
+Studies and side projects 100% focused on Node.JS and JavaScript stack

 ## 👦🏽 About me
 - 💻 Full-Stack Developer focused in Java.